 Seattle is a great place to live and thousands of people move there every year.
-Despite it’s grey and gloomy reputation, the area is beautiful, surrounded by mountains and water.
+The area is beautiful, surrounded by mountains and water.
 Even better, wineries, ski slopes, and hiking trails are less than an hour away.

 All this natural beauty and fun has led to a predictable result — a desirable area becomes an expensive place to live very quickly.
-If you work at a large tech company, you might not need to worry about costs so much, but even so it pays — literally — to be responsible and look for an affordable place to live.
+Currently, the median home value in Seattle is $713,600.

 One neighborhood with homes in the $400,000 range is Kenmore, and it’s a great community for families.
 It’s easy to commute to Seattle, Bellevue, and Redmond.
 You’ll find beautiful biking trails and excellent schools in this suburban neighborhood.

 72% of residents own their homes, and the area is one of the best suburbs in the entire state of Washington.
 It’s a safe area with great diversity and good nightlife and housing options.
 You’ll also find a lot of restaurants and coffee shops and the inviting beauty of St. Edwards State Park.